AiarCost/Pokemon_Battle/README.md

 # Pokemon_Battle

 This is a C program that would recreate the pokemon battle in a more text only version.
-Created with 2 other class mates, Zachary Taylor, and Katelyn Ripa
+Created with 2 other class mates, Zachary Traynor, and Katelyn Ripa

 To run this program, download all the scripts on main and compile using this below: